-The 68.4-acre undeveloped site is situated in northern Anne Arundel County, Maryland.
-The site is bordered to the south and west by Interstate 695; to the north by an auto salvage/junk yard, residential areas and Mt.
-Carmel Cemetery; to the east by Snow Hill Lane Phase II and to the northeast by Pennington Avenue Landfill and bulk petroleum storage facilities.
-The property is traversed in a southwest to northeast direction by a petroleum pipeline right-of-way owned by Colonial Pipeline.
+The approximately 35-acre undeveloped site is situated in northern Anne Arundel County, Maryland.
+The site is bordered to the south by the bulk petroleum storage facilities; to the north by Pennington Avenue Landfill; to the west by the undeveloped Snow Hill Lane Phase I property and to the west by the Drumco site.
+The property is traversed in the western and southwestern portion of the site by two petroleum pipeline right-of-ways owned by Colonial Pipeline.
+Landfilling activities are alleged to have occurred in the eastern portion of the property.
 The site is heavily vegetated except for the cleared area of the pipeline right of way and numerous recreational vehicle tracks.
 The area in the vicinity of the site receives public water and sanitary sewer services.
 Two domestic wells were identified within a half mile of the site.

 Topographically, the site generally slopes to the southeast toward Cabin Branch.
-Throughout the site the degree of topographic relief varies greatly.
+Throughout the site, the degree of topographic relief varies greatly.
 Surface runoff flows to the east and northeast towards Cabin Branch Creek, a tributary of Curtis Creek, which flows eastward along the southern border of the property.
 Unconsolidated sediments of the Potomac Group underlie the site.
 Groundwater occurs under shallow unconfined conditions and is anticipated to flow to the east and northeast towards Cabin Branch.